 He is survived by his wife, Arabella, of Fort Stockton, sons Robert Granado and husband Gary, of San Diego, California, David Granado and wife, Lidia, of Odessa, Texas, daughter Bella Blackwell and husband David, of Plainview, Texas, sisters Marylou Baeza and Aurora Martinez, grandchildren J.D.
 Granado, Kristen Valeriano, Jennifer Coleman, and Sanissa Ramirez, great grandchildren Chloe, Tatym, and Emeri Dawn Granado, Aubrielle Cortez, Caden Coleman, Damien Coleman, and Saige Coleman.

 Visitation will be held on Wednesday, November 20, 2019, from 1-7PM at Heritage Funeral Home, 301 N. Main, Fort Stockton, Texas with Rosary at 7PM.
 Service will be held Thursday, November 21, 2019 at 10AM at St. Agnes Catholic Church also known as Our Lady of the Guadalupe North Campus, with burial to follow in East Hill Cemetery, Fort Stockton, Texas.

-To send flowers to Felicito's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Felicito T. Granado, please visit our floral store.